-[0011] For instance, a software agent or a personal assistant system is in a power-saving standby mode or sleep state, the ambient noise - for example voice - picked up by one or more microphones being digitized and continually buffered in an audio buffer, so that the audio buffer constantly contains the ambient noises or voice from the most recent past.
-Apart from that, the digitized ambient noise or voice that is picked up by the microphone (or several microphones) is input without significant delay to an energy saving secondary voice recognition process, which, on recognition of a keyword or a phrase from a defined keyword- and phrase-catalog, starts a primary voice recognition process or activates it from an inactive or sleep state.
+[0012] For example, a software agent or a personal assistant system is in a power-saving standby mode or sleep state.
+Ambient noise (which might contain voice), picked up by one or more microphones, is digitized and buffered in an audio buffer so that the audio buffer contains the ambient noise or voice from the recent past.
+Apart from that, the digitized ambient noise or voice that is picked up by the microphone (or several microphones) is input without significant delay to an energy-saving secondary voice recognition process, which, on recognition of a keyword or phrase, starts a primary voice recognition process or activates it from an inactive or sleep state.
+The "keyword or phrase" is also known as an "activation word".

-[0012] The more energy-intensive, primary voice recognition process now converts either the entire audio buffer or the most recent part starting at a recognized voice pause (which typically characterizes the beginning of a question phrase) into text, the primary voice recognition process then seamlessly continuing the conversion of the live transmission from the microphone.
-The text generated via voice recognition, from the audio buffer as well as from the subsequent live transmission, is input to a dialog system (or chatbot).
-This dialog system process is likewise started or activated from a sleep state or inactive state.

-[0013] The dialog system analyzes the content of the text as to whether it contains a question, a message, and/or a request made by the user to the software agent or to the personal assistant system, for example, by means of semantic analysis.
+[0013] The more energy-intensive, primary voice recognition process converts the recent part of the audio buffer into text, starting at a recognized voice pause, which typically characterizes the beginning of an utterance or question phrase.
+The text generated via voice recognition may be input to a dialog system (or chatbot).
+This dialog system process may be started or activated from a sleep state or an inactive state.
+[0014] The dialog system may analyze the content of the text as to whether it contains a question, a message, and/or a request made by the user to the software agent or to the personal assistant system, for example, by means of semantic analysis.

-[0014] If a request or a topic is recognized in the text, which the software agent or personal assistant system is competent for, an appropriate action is initiated by the dialog system, or an appropriate reply is generated and communicated to the user via an output device (e.g. loudspeaker and/or display).
-The software agent or personal assistant is now in full regular operation and interacting with the user.
+[0015] If a request or a topic is recognized in the text, an appropriate action may be initiated by the dialog system, or an appropriate reply may be generated and communicated to the user via an output device (e.g. loudspeaker and/or display).
+The software agent or personal assistant is now in full operation and may interact with the user.